 A camels diet consists of grass, grains, seeds, twigs and even plants with thorns.
 A camel’s lips are thick to protect the camel from the thorns.

-They are ruminants which are animals with more than one stomach and digests food in two steps.
-First, animals will eat the food.
+They are ruminants which are animals with more than one stomach and digest food in two steps.
+First, animals will eat food.
 Next, it will eat the partially digested food called cud.
 Camels will chew cud up to 50 times before swallowing it.

 A camel can drink up to 40 gallons of water at one time and in under 3 minutes.